 Because infants and children are too young to make vows for themselves, parents and sponsors (godparents) make vows on their behalf.
 A preparation and rehearsal meeting is required for parents who present their children to be baptized at Grace Cathedral.

 Children who are old enough to speak for themselves (approximately 4-years and older) meet separately for preparation designed to meet their needs and sensibilities.
 The children’s preparation meeting is usually held in a Sunday school classroom at the same time as the parents’ meeting in the Wilsey Conference Rooms, parents and children practice together during the rehearsal portion of our meeting.

 To register for infant and child baptism, click here.

-For information on infant & child baptism, please contact the Rev. Carren Sheldon, Associate for Family Ministries at 415-749-6369 or send an e-mail by clicking here.
+For information on infant & child baptism, please Sara Quinney, Interim Family Ministries Coordinator, at 415-749-6369 or send an e-mail by clicking here.

 Our programs are funded through the annual financial commitments of congregants.
 We hope that families will give generously to support the cathedral’s mission, and that the family of every person who is baptized at Grace Cathedral will live into our baptismal vows by participating in our worship, fellowship and stewardship.

 Website Design and Content Management by 1250 Media